lwjohnst86/nefa-code/doc/submission/reviewer-response.md

     limited to white females.
 I suggest to run a sensitivity analysis on this group."*

-        We agree with the reviewer's comment and ran stratified models by either sex or ethnicity.
-In both cases, all significant associations from the non-stratified analyses were attenuated, likely due to the reduction in sample size in the stratified models.
+        We agree with the reviewer's comment and is the reason we originally tested for interaction tests by sex and ethnicity.
+In both cases, we found no statistically significant interactions.
+While these results internally suggest no differences between sex or ethnicity, there may still be features unique to sex and ethnicity in this cohort that limit generalizability.
+Regardless, in light of the reviewers request, we ran stratified models by either sex or ethnicity.
+In these findings, all significant associations from the non-stratified analyses were attenuated in the stratified analyses, likely due to the reduction in sample size in the stratified models.
 Stratifying analyses has the limitation of substantially reducing sample size and is the reason why interaction testing is prefered.
-We ran interaction tests by sex and ethnicity and found no significant interactive associations.
-While these results internally suggest no differences between sex or ethnicity, there may still be features unique to sex and ethnicity in this cohort that limit generalizability.

 8. *"DISCUSSION"*
     - *"I would like to see more on the DAGs that underlies the selected